 - Include more slowly absorbed foods that have a lower glycaemic index.

 - Try not to have too many sugary and fatty foods.

-- When you break the fast, ensure you drink plenty of sugar-free and decaffeinated drinks to avoid dehydration.
+- When you break the fast, ensure you drink sugar-free and decaffeinated drinks to avoid dehydration.